 For the SQL Server Searched case expression syntax, Input_Expression is optional so we can remove it.
 And the arguments are:

 - Input_Expression: A valid expression that you want to check.
-For instance, it may be any column on which you want to perform the operation.
+For instance, it may be any column you want to operate.

 - When Clause: To test multiple expressions.

 - test_expression: You have to specify an expression.
-SQL Server will compare the case value or expression against the Input_Expression, and if it is TRUE result_expression will return.
+The query will compare the value or expression against the Input_Expression; if it is TRUE, result_expression will return.

-- result_expression: Please provide an expression.
+- result_expression: Please provide an expression for the SQL Server case statement.
 If the test_expression is equal to Input_Expression, then this expression value will return.
 And if they are not equal, then the default_expression.

-- Boolean_expression: Provide a valid Boolean expression that you want to use in searched operation.
+- Boolean_expression: Provide a valid Boolean expression you want to use in searched operation.

-- The optional else statement is helpful to display the default message.
+- The optional else statement helps display the default message.

 Let us write a simple case statement in SQL Server.
-The following query will check for each row present in the MyEmployees table whether the statement
+The following query will check for each row present in the MyEmployees table whether the condition is met.

-- Occupation = Management, and if it is TRUE then it will assign Administrator as Department Name
+- Occupation = Management, and if it is TRUE, it will assign Administrator as Department Name.

-- Occupation = Skilled manual, and if it is TRUE then it assigns Software Developer as Department Name
+- Occupation = Skilled manual; if TRUE, it assigns Software Developer as the Department Name.

 - Else clause – If all the above conditions fail, the Server will assign Fresher as the Department Name